CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 **Limitations:**

-- The default terminal opened by Jupyter Lab is `sh` and not `zsh`, you need to get into a `zsh` manually.
-  (Impact: 1 second delay.)
-- The author of the template does not use Jupyter Lab so limitations are not be known yet.
+- The author of the template does not use Jupyter Lab so limitations are not known yet.
   (Impact: unknown.)

 ### Examples